The profile of the Higgs boson -- status and prospects: Theory predictions for Higgs boson production at the LHC

 Double Higgs production at the LHC is a highly significant process as it offers valuable insights into the properties of the Higgs boson.
-In particular, it allows for the constraint of the Higgs self-coupling, which is directly related to the Higgs potential.
+In particular, it allows for the constraint of the Higgs boson self-coupling, which is directly related to the Higgs potential.
 At the leading order, this process involves a loop of heavy quarks.
 Triangle diagrams contribute where one Higgs boson couples to the heavy quarks and radiates the second Higgs boson, while box diagrams involve both Higgs bosons emitted from the heavy quarks.
-The sensitivity of the cross-section to the self-coupling is primarily determined by the triangle diagrams, while the box diagrams reduce this sensitivity.
+The sensitivity of the cross-section to the self-coupling is determined by the triangle diagrams, while the box diagrams reduce this sensitivity.

 This process has been computed at N$^3$LO in the heavy-top limit (HTL), where the quark loop is approximated as an effective, point-like interaction~\cite{Chen:2019lzz,Chen:2019fhs}.
-Two-loop NLO corrections with the full top-mass dependence have been obtained~\cite{Borowka:2016ehy,Buchalla:2018yce}, and these corrections have been consistently matched to parton showers within the publicly available POHWEG BOX framework~\cite{Heinrich:2017kxx,Heinrich:2019bkc,Heinrich:2020ckp}.
+Two-loop NLO corrections with the full top-mass dependence have been obtained first in refs.~\cite{Borowka:2016ehy,Buchalla:2018yce}.
+Predictions at full NLO QCD in the $\overline{\rm MS}$ scheme for the top-quark mass where also presented in ref.~\cite{Baglio:2018lrj}.
+This calculation confirmed the results of Ref.~\cite{Borowka:2016ehy}, and showed that a dominant source of uncertainty is due to the top mass and scheme choice.
+State-of-the-art predictions at NNLO including the top-quark mass and scheme uncertainty can be found in Ref.~\cite{Baglio:2020wgt}.
+Corrections have also been consistently matched to parton showers within the publicly available POWHEG BOX framework~\cite{Heinrich:2017kxx,Heinrich:2019bkc,Heinrich:2020ckp}.
 The current state-of-the-art description includes approximate NNLO effects in the HTL approximation, enhanced by the insertion of LO form factors accounting for the full top-quark mass dependence, as well as exact NLO corrections in the full theory~\cite{deFlorian:2021azd}.
 The inclusion of approximate NNLO corrections leads to a reduction in uncertainties by a factor of about 2 to 3.
 A fully exclusive Monte Carlo generator within the POWHEG BOX framework which includes consistently NNLO corrections in the heavy top limit is also available~\cite{Alioli:2022dkj}.